kangtegong/pyftrace/README-ko.md

                         Limit the tracing output to DEPTH -f FUNCTION, --function FUNCTION
-                        Trace only calls of <function> and its subcalls
+                        Trace only calls of <function> and its subcalls -e EXCLUDE_FUNCTION, --exclude-function EXCLUDE_FUNCTION
+                        Exclude calls of <function> (and its subcalls) from tracing
 ```

 ## 사용법